DEBT ($DEBT) Price Prediction | Forecast for 2026, 2027, 2028, 2030 & Beyond｜MEXC

 Input your expected short-term yield change of 5% (positive or negative).
 This allows you to simulate market volatility and quickly assess profit or loss for DEBT under different conditions.

-For long-term planning, the system applies a default 5% annualized growth rate.
+For long-term planning, the system applies a default 5% annualised growth rate.
 This helps you evaluate the potential of holding DEBT under steady market growth scenarios.

-Simply enter your investment amount and expected annualized growth rate.
+Simply enter your investment amount and expected annualised growth rate.
 The calculator instantly quantifies your investment goals, projecting the future value of your $DEBT holdings.

 Based on your inputs, instantly view the projected total asset value and Return on Investment (ROI) across different timeframes, providing data-backed support for your holding strategy.